In This Article

-Seldom is the decision is sudden; divorced dads typically know well in advanced when their ex will be getting remarried.
-But regardless of the details of their courtship, the new union will not sit well with any parent that does not have primary or sole custody.
+Divorced dads typically know well in advance when their ex will be getting remarried.
+But regardless of the details of their courtship, the new union will not sit well with any parent who does not have primary or sole custody.
 There are so many factors to this addition to the family, it can be hard to know how to react.
 The most important thing is always the kids, but where do you fit in?

 Here are tips on how to deal with a new stepfather in your children's lives.

 Dealing with Your Feelings

-So, how does a dad deal with these feelings?
-How can he still stay the "father" to the kids when there is another man in their daily life?
+How can a dad deal with his feelings and still stay the "father" to the kids when there is another man in their daily life?
 First, it is important to recognize that it is best for the children to have a positive relationship with their stepfather in their new blended family.
 Regardless of how you feel, he has a major presence in their life.

 Creating distance between the kids and the new stepfather is a sure recipe for failure.
 Having mom remarry is already a difficult reality for any child, and it would be twice as hard if their father works to undermine it.
 So, talk to the kids about their new stepfather and help them adjust to the new reality.
 Putting their well-being ahead of your competitive feelings is a good first step.

 Don't Compete With the New Stepfather

-Sometimes dads who find themselves in this situation will try to compete with the new stepfather by being a "Disneyland dad," and giving his kids everything they want and being really relaxed with rules and standards.
+Sometimes dads who find themselves in this situation will try to compete with the new stepfather by being a "Disneyland dad," giving his kids everything they want and being really relaxed with rules and standards.
 It is natural to want the kids to have more fun with you than with him.
 But allowing the rules to go out the window and letting them get away with anything does not do the children a service.
 In fact, maintaining consistency in your relationships with the kids will actually be positive when so much is changing in their world otherwise.